Courts, the Law, and LGBT Rights in Asia

 In addition to robustness of judicial review, judicial philosophy on globalization has also been a factor in apex court adjudication on LGBT rights.
 The highest courts of Taiwan, Hong Kong, India, and Nepal are all known to be receptive to foreign law as persuasive authorities when interpreting their own constitutions.
 The last three jurisdictions—Hong Kong, India, and Nepal—have substantial experience citing foreign law (e.g., Law, 2015; Malagodi, 2018; Thiruvengadam, 2013).
 Indeed, these three courts cited international and comparative law in their groundbreaking decisions on LGBT constitutional rights.
 Meanwhile, the TCC does not cite foreign law frequently because, following civil law tradition, the TCC cites very few sources overall.
 Nonetheless, the TCC’s justices regularly consult foreign law (Law, 2015).
 The TCC’s same-sex marriage judgment comports with the court’s willingness to draw inspiration from abroad.
 The opinion openly cites Obergefell v.
 Hodges (2015), the same-sex marriage case from the United States.
 Commentators have also noted similarities between the TCC’s decision and U.S. jurisprudence (Kuo & Chen, 2018).

 We can contrast these examples with Singapore and Malaysia.
 Both jurisdictions have long displayed a reluctance to draw inspiration from abroad.
 In a series of cases, Singaporean courts adopted the “four walls doctrine” that was first articulated by Malaysian courts.
 This doctrine requires that the constitution be interpreted primarily “within its own four walls” instead of referring to comparative law (Chan Hiang Leng Colin v.
 Public Prosecutor, 1994, para.
-51; State of Kelantan v.
+51; Government of the State of Kelantan v.
 Federation of Malaya, 1963, p.
 359).
 Commentators have suggested that the four walls doctrine has weakened over time in Singapore; nonetheless, Lim Meng Suang (2014) reflects Singapore’s reluctance to engage the large body of comparative and international law that calls sodomy bans into question (Thiruvengadam, 2016).

 By the time Singapore’s Court of Appeal grappled with Lim Meng Suang (2014), countries around the world had already developed a large body of jurisprudence to support decriminalization of same-sex sexual conduct and to extend additional protections to sexual orientation minorities (Novak, 2018).
 To be sure, some exceptional cases have upheld criminal prohibition of same-sex sexual intimacy (e.g., Quansah, 2004), but most of the case law around the world supports decriminalization.
 In addition, United Nations treaty bodies have interpreted human rights treaties to require decriminalization, as have regional human rights bodies (Novak, 2018).
 Singapore’s Court of Appeal, however, chose hardly to engage these foreign and international developments.
-Lim Meng Suang (2014) summarily stated that foreign law “should be approached with circumspection because they were decided in the context of their unique social, political and legal circumstances” (para.
+Lim Meng Suang (2014) summarily stated that foreign laws “should be approached with circumspection because they were decided in the context of their unique social, political and legal circumstances” (para.
 48).
 The court failed to consider the possibility that similarities across jurisdictions might outweigh differences.

 There is also a considerable body of comparative law that supports striking down bans on cross-dressing (International Commission of Jurists, 2011).
 Because Malaysia’s Federal Court dismissed its cross-dressing case on procedural grounds, it did not engage substantive law from foreign jurisdictions.
 It remains to be seen whether the Federal Court would engage foreign law if and when it hears a new case concerning the constitutionality of cross-dressing bans.

 To be sure, other factors beyond philosophies of judicial review and globalization also influence outcomes in LGBT cases.
 For example, it is perhaps unsurprising that the courts of India and Nepal were pioneers in articulating a constitutional right to nonbinary gender recognition based on self-determination.
-Both India and Nepal have long cultural traditions of recognizing nonbinary gender.
-(Knight, 2015; Nanda, 1996).
+Both India and Nepal have long cultural traditions of recognizing nonbinary gender (Knight, 2015; Nanda, 1996).
 As the Indian Supreme Court noted, the “historical background of Transgenders in India . . . [is such] that they were once treated with great respect, at least in the past, though not in the present” (NALSA v.
 Union of India, 2014, para.
 44).
 In that spirit, Kyle Knight has explained that “the third-gender category’s legal battle [in Nepal] gained traction in part because it carried historical echoes of South Asia’s hijara culture” (Knight, 2015).

 Cultural traditions alone, however, cannot explain the fragmentation of Asian jurisprudence.
 For example, there are many cultural similarities among Taiwan, Hong Kong, and Singapore.
 All three jurisdictions are home to predominantly ethnic Chinese populations with living standards of highly developed economies.
 In addition, public-opinion polling from 2017 suggests that only a minority of people in all three jurisdictions disagree with the statement “It is possible to respect my culture and be accepting of people who are romantically or sexually attracted to people of the same sex.”
 The percentages of the public disagreeing with that statement in Taiwan, Hong Kong, and Singapore were 17, 20, and 21%, respectively, according to the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA, 2017).
 Yet, the judicial development of same-sex couple rights has been remarkably different, with Taiwan and Hong Kong on one hand and Singapore on the other.
 Divergence in philosophies about judicial review and globalization helps to explain these contrasting outcomes.